Clove basil is an aromatic shrub and close relative of common Basil (Ocimum basilicum), yielding a commercially important essential oil.

 There are two oil-yielding types or varieties which are almost indistinguishable in appearance and have similar growing requirements.
-However, their essential-oils are quite different, one has an oil content high in thymol, the other high in eugenol.
+However, their essential oils are quite different, one having an oil content high in thymol, the other high in eugenol.
 Thymol is commonly extracted from Thyme (Thymus vulgaris) or Ajwan (Trachyspermum ammi), whereas eugenol is extracted from Cloves (Syzygium aromaticum).

-It is a much-branched perennial shrub 1 to 2 m (3 to 6 ft) tall with a woody base, on top of which grows strongly aromatic herbaceous foliage with an untidy, bushy or weedy appearance.
-The leaves are dull green, heart-shaped, toothed on the margins, finely haired on both surfaces and get their strong aroma from oil glands dotted on the upper surface.
+It is a much-branched perennial shrub 1 to 2 m (3 to 6 ft) tall with an untidy, bushy or weedy appearance and strongly aromatic herbaceous foliage on top of a woody base.
+The leaves are dull green, heart-shaped, toothed on the margins, finely haired on both sides and get their strong aroma from oil glands dotted on the upper surface.

-The herbage, including the leaves, soft stems and flowers yield on steam distillation an essential-oil that, depending on the variety, is high in thymol or eugenol.
-The primary use of these oils is as a substitute for thyme and clove oil.
+The herbage, which includes the leaves, soft stems and flowers, yield an essential oil on steam distillation that, depending on the variety, is high in thymol or eugenol.
+The primary use of these oils is as a substitute for thyme and clove oils.

 Eugenol is a pale yellow to brownish-yellow liquid with a warm, spicy aroma reminiscent of cloves and with a sweetly woody, floral top note.
-It is widely used in the food, confectionery, pharmaceutical and perfume industries, particularly in flavouring food and candy.
-It is also used as an antiseptic in toothpaste.
-Vanillin, the substance that gives vanilla its flavour is synthesised from eugenol.
+It is used as a flavouring in food, confectionery and pharmaceuticals, as a fragrance in perfumes and as an antiseptic in toothpaste.
+Vanillin, which gives vanilla its flavour, is synthesised from eugenol.

 The oils also contain small amounts of geraniol, a substance found in many plants with insect repellent activity and in its refined form, is used in quite a few commercial insect repellents.

-Grows naturally and produces herbage with a high oil content in sub-humid to moderately humid subtropical and tropical climates, generally areas with annual lows of 17 to 25 °C, annual highs of 27 to 36 °C, annual rainfall of 700 to 2000 mm and a dry season of 2 to 7 months, extending to 10 months with irrigation.
+Grows naturally and produces herbage with a high oil content in sub-humid to moderately humid subtropical and tropical climates, generally areas with annual lows of 17 to 25°C, annual highs of 27 to 36°C, annual rainfall of 700 to 2000 mm and a dry season of 2 to 7 months, extending to 12 months with irrigation.
 Although it also grows well in wetter climates with no dry season, the oil content of the herbage is relatively low and of poor quality.

-New plants are usually started from seed which germinate readily.
-It grows on a wide range of soils but performs best on well-manured, free-draining loam, sandy-loam and loamy-sand soils of a moderately acid to moderately alkaline nature, generally with a pH of 6.0 to 8.0, and on sites with full sun exposure.
-It is intolerant of slow-draining or waterlogged soils and herbage grown under shade has a low oil content.
+New plants are usually started from seed that germinate readily.
+It grows on a wide range of soils.
+Still, it performs best on well-manured, free-draining loam, sandy-loam and loamy-sand soils of a moderately acid to moderately alkaline nature, generally with a pH of 6.0 to 8.0, and on sites with full sun exposure.
+It is intolerant of slow-draining or saturated soils and herbage grown under shade has a low oil content.

-Crops in intensive systems are irrigated once or twice a week, depending on soil moisture levels, and the herbage is harvested three times a year.
-It is harvested in the early stages of flowering and all herbaceous parts above ground are taken, including the soft stems, leaves and flowers.
-The plants can be repeat-harvested for up to five years before they lose vigour and replanting becomes necessary.
+Crops in intensive systems are irrigated once to twice a week, depending on soil moisture levels.
+The herbage is harvested three times a year in the early stages of flowering.
+All herbaceous above-ground parts are taken, including the soft stems, leaves, and flowers.
+Repeat harvesting continues for up to five years before the plant loses vigour and replanting becomes necessary.

-In commercial operations, around 50,000 kilograms of fresh herbage is harvested, on average, per hectare, per year.
-And with an oil content of 0.3 to 0.6%, yields 150 to 300 kilograms of oil on distillation, the equivalent of 134 to 268 pounds of oil, per acre, per year.
+Around 50,000 kilograms of fresh herbage is harvested per hectare, per year, in commercial operations.
+And with an oil content of 0.3 to 0.6%, it yields 150 to 300 kilograms of oil on distillation, the equivalent of 134 to 268 pounds of oil, per acre, per year.

 The seed are small and easily dispersed by wind and water.
-It is widely distributed and naturalised in the tropics, including parts of Africa, Central and South America and is a declared weed in multiple Caribbean and Pacific island nations.
+It is widely distributed and naturalised in the tropics, including parts of Africa, Central and South America.
+It is a declared weed in some Caribbean and Pacific island nations.